gabyx/ExecutionGraph/README.md

     auto node4a = std::make_unique<IntegerNode<Config>>(6);
     auto resultNode = node4a.get();
 ```
-Each node is given a unique id (0...6), this is crucial for further node identification!
+Each node is given a unique id `[0,...,6]`, which enables us to identify the node easier.
 Next we create the *get* links which connect the in- and outputs.
 ```c++
     int i0 = 0; int i1 = 1; int oO = 0;